martinmoene/observer-ptr-lite/README.md

 #### Conversions

 \-D<b>nsop\_CONFIG\_ALLOW\_IMPLICIT\_CONVERSION\_FROM_SMART\_PTR</b>=0
-Alow implicit conversion from `std::unique_ptr`, `std::shared_ptr` and `std::weak_ptr`.
+Allow implicit conversion from `std::unique_ptr`, `std::shared_ptr` and `std::weak_ptr`.
 This is an extension to the proposal.
 Each of these implicit conversions can also be activated separately, see below.
 Default is 0.

 \-D<b>nsop\_CONFIG\_ALLOW\_IMPLICIT\_CONVERSION\_FROM\_UNIQUE\_PTR</b>=0
 Allow implicit conversion from `std::unique_ptr`.
 This is an extension to the proposal.
 Default is 0.